boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/line-chart.md

 ![Data Source](/static/assets/visualizing-data/visualization-widgets/images/databutton.png)

-3. Click the `CREATE NEW` button to launch a new connection from the connection type panel.
+3. Click the `CREATE NEW` button to create a new connection from the connection type panel.

 ![CREATE NEW](/static/assets/visualizing-data/visualization-widgets/images/datasourcebutton.png)

-4. In the connection type panel, click any one (Here, the `Microsoft Excel` connection type is selected for demonstration) of the listed connection type button shown.
+4. In the connection type panel, select a connection type (for example, `Microsoft Excel`) and fill in the related details.
+Click Connect.

 ![Datasource list](/static/assets/visualizing-data/visualization-widgets/images/datasourcelist.png)